zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 since our ads budget has been undergoing budget cuts so that we can focus on building the best product possible for you.
 Ever seen infra be this easy?
 We haven't either, but we're glad we're here to make it happen for you.

+We're glad you made it this far, and hope you enjoy the platform as much as we do.

     A for AWS
     |
     Z for Zeus.fyi

-We're glad you made it this far, and hope you enjoy the platform as much as we do.
 Have a suggestion?
-You know where to find us.
+You know where to find us!